codio-content/ThinkJava/.guides/content/immutable-objects-program-development.md

 System.out.println();
 ```

+Try it out yourself in the pane to the left.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/ProgramDev.java java -cp code/ ProgramDev )

 The first line initializes a variable named `i`, which is going to act as the loop variable.
 As the loop executes, the value of `i` increases from 1 to 6; when `i` is 7, the loop terminates.